Advantages of Using Artificial Intelligence in Video Surveillance

-AI video analytics has gained immense popularity over the past couple of years due to the innovative mechanisms deployed to analyze video content.
+AI video analytics has gained immense popularity over the past couple of years due to a large number of real world use cases.
 Despite being in its nascent stages, this technology has received wide acceptance which is evident by its massive growth.
-According to a recent projection, the AI video analytics market is all set to grow into a $24,341.5 million industry by 2027.
+According to a recent projection, the AI video analytics market is set to grow into a $22 billion industry by 2027.

 Nevertheless, business leaders must be extremely cautious while choosing an AI solution to protect their place of business.
 Currently, the physical security industry is exploding with video surveillance tools and applications.